frodosamoa/playground/README.md

 ##1.
 Piano Notes & Scales

 This project is two fold.
 One `.c` file named `piano_keys.c` outputs the note frequncies of the keys of an 88-key piano.
 The second file in the project is named `piano_scales.c`.
-This program outputs the major and minor scale of any
+This program outputs the major and minor scale of any note given by the user.

 ##2.
 UTF-32 to UTF-8 Converter

-This program, named `utf32toutf8.c`, takes a `.txt` file (or standard input) encoded in UTF-32 LE (little endian) and outputs the corresponding UTF-8 to standard output.
+This program, named `utf32toutf8.c`, takes standard input encoded in UTF-32 LE (little endian) and outputs the corresponding UTF-8 to standard output.
 There is a file named `utf32toutf8_test.c` which includes unit tests.